esoltys/climate_data_viz/README.md

 ## Acknowledgments

+This project would not have been possible without the following open-source libraries and services:

 - [Copernicus Climate Data Store](https://cds.climate.copernicus.eu/) for providing the climate data
 - [FastAPI](https://fastapi.tiangolo.com/) for the web framework
 - [Uvicorn](https://www.uvicorn.org/) for the ASGI server